amckinney/backend-dev/docs/03-assignment.md

 slug: /assignments/3
 ---

-> Your first assignment requires that you have read and understand
+> Your third assignment requires that you have read and understand
 > [Authentication](./03-lesson.md).

 ## Overview